“`

 Should I submit early or hold out?

-Beneath the uncompromising beauty of red carpets lies the reality that most festival victories are built on rigor, not inspiration.
-Although hype cycles spotlight Cannes and Sundance, shrewd festival strategists target âfail-fastâ cyclesârecognizing and naming mismatches early, saving resources, and redeploying efforts into alternative distribution, shadow-screenings, or micro-local premieres where audience connection is provable and expandable.
+Beneath the allure of red carpets lies the reality that most festival victories are built on rigor, not inspiration.
+While hype cycles spotlight Cannes and Sundance, shrewd festival strategists target âfail-fastâ cyclesârecognizing and naming mismatches early, saving resources, and redeploying efforts into alternative distribution, shadow-screenings, or micro-local premieres where audience connection is provable and expandable.
 Paradoxically, shrewdly âlosingâ at a big festival liberates you for custom-crafted success elsewhereâoften, the pathway to lasting brand recognition zig-zags through unexpected, high-engagement events rather than a single coronation moment.

 Wryly, one industry observer summarized: âThe fastest way to an overnight success is a well-documented paper trail of trial and error.â